Lightning rod: Lightning arrester

 A lightning arrester is a device, essentially an air gap between an electric wire and ground, used on electric power systems and telecommunication systems to protect the insulation and conductors of the system from the damaging effects of lightning.
 The typical lightning arrester has a high-voltage terminal and a ground terminal.

-In telegraphy and telephony, a lightning arrester is a device placed where wires enter a structure, in order to prevent damage to electronic instruments within and ensuring the safety of individuals near the structures.
-Smaller versions of lightning arresters, also called surge protectors, are devices that are connected between each electrical conductor in a power or communications system, and the ground.
+In telegraphy and telephony, a lightning arrester is a device placed where wires enter a structure, in order to prevent damage to electronic instruments within and ensure the safety of individuals near the structures.
+Smaller versions of lightning arresters, also called surge protectors, are devices that are connected between each electrical conductor in a power or communications system and the ground.
 They help prevent the flow of the normal power or signal currents to ground, but provide a path over which high-voltage lightning current flows, bypassing the connected equipment.
 Arresters are used to limit the rise in voltage when a communications or power line is struck by lightning or is near to a lightning strike.

 Protection of electric distribution systems

-In overhead electric transmission systems, one or two lighter ground wires may be mounted to the top of the pylons, poles, or towers not specifically used to send electricity through the grid.
-These conductors, often referred as to "static", "pilot" or "shield" wires are designed to be the point of lightning termination instead of the high-voltage lines themselves.
+In overhead electric transmission systems, one or two lighter ground wires may be mounted at the top of pylons, poles, or towers not specifically used to send electricity through the grid.
+These conductors, often referred to as "static", "pilot" or "shield" wires are designed to be the point of lightning termination instead of the high-voltage lines themselves.
 These conductors are intended to protect the primary power conductors from lightning strikes.

 These conductors are bonded to earth either through the metal structure of a pole or tower, or by additional ground electrodes installed at regular intervals along the line.
 As a general rule, overhead power lines with voltages below 50 kV do not have a "static" conductor, but most lines carrying more than 50 kV do.
 The ground conductor cable may also support fibre optic cables for data transmission.

 Older lines may use surge arresters which insulate conducting lines from direct bonding with earth and may be used as low voltage communication lines.
 If the voltage exceeds a certain threshold, such as during a lightning termination to the conductor, it "jumps" the insulators and passes to earth.

 Protection of electrical substations is as varied as lightning rods themselves, and is often proprietary to the electric company.